18F/notalone-backup/index.md

 Valerie Jarrett wrote a blog for Yahoo!
 Parenting on October 9, 2015 to help prospective students and parents, as they visit colleges, to navigate the sexual assault policies, procedures, and resources available on campus.
 [Read the blog post, “Four Critical Questions for the College Search.”](https://www.notalone.gov/assets/4-questions-you-should-ask.pdf)

+[2014 Clery Act Data is now available here]({{site.baseurl}}/data/#clery-act-data) from the Department of Education.
+It includes, for the first time, the name and contact information for each institution’s lead Title IX coordinator.

 {::nomarkdown}
 <a class="btn action" href="#find-box">Explore</a>
 {:/}